 You’ll pass yet another cave before the landscape opens up a bit.
 You’ll be shocked to find a farm so far away from civilization, but that farm is telling you that you’re close to the end of the road.
 The road will then dip under the canopy of a thick rainforest before ending at Ke’e Beach.

 There is a small parking lot here at the end of the road, and you’ll want to get here early in the morning to secure a spot.
 On the southern side of the parking lot, you’ll see the trailhead to Kalalau Valley which sits 11 miles down the coast.
 Continue walking towards the lifeguard tower to the beach, and the beach is absolutely stunning.

 The jungle seems to crawl right out into the ocean here at Ke’e Beach.
 Feral chickens peck at fallen coconuts with their chicks right on the sand.
 And the beach is pressed up against a massive cathedral cliff.
 That cliff side gives a sunset picture from Ke’e Beach some impressive scale.

 There’s a protective reef about 75 yards into the water, but the ocean can get up and over the reef when the surf is violent.
 If the water is calm, snorkel out to the reef to see an abundance of tropical fish.

-If you’re feeling up to it, hike the first mile of the Kalalau Trail.
+If you’re feeling up to it, like the first mile of the Kalalau Trail.
 You’ll ascend the first cathedral cliff of the Na Pali Coast.
 At the top of the cliff, you’ll be able to see down the indomitable coast to make out each and every cathedral cliff.
-It’s an awe inspiring sight, and it’s the best way to see the Na Pali Coast on land.
+It’s an awe-inspiring sight, and it’s the best way to see the Na Pali Coast on land.
 You’ll also get beautiful views of Ke’e Beach below.